espresso tools and accessories on a table with a white background

 → Learn about my qualifications and review process.

 I often advise people to steer clear of espresso unless they’re looking for a new hobby.
-Making espresso demands significant effort, alongside an array of tools and gadgets.
+Making espresso demands significant effort, alongside an endless list of tools and gadgets.

 Prepare to bid farewell to your spare time and hard-earned money 😔